Type Masterplan, Mixed-Use Building, Residential

 The proposal will both support the local businesses and craftsmanships, by providing suitable type of spaces and enable local people to forge meaningful long-term connections.

 The former industrial warehouse for the storage of naval goods will become a new dynamic urban area where people converge into a continuous flow and where the public realm extends under the roofs and behind the facades of the built surfaces.

 From a typical industrial pier to projects in continuous movement where everybody can be involved.

 Magasin 405’s first aim is to complement Oceanhamnen’s residential masterplan providing a social relocation.
 We propose first to re-connect the warehouse to the harbour’s promenade conferring Magasin 405 again an important and contemporary role.

-It’s external aspect will be kept as unaltered as possible to celebrate the past history and its maroon Helsingborgstegel bricks will be the distinctive character.
+It’s external aspect will be mostly retained to celebrate the past history and its maroon Helsingborgstegel bricks will be the distinctive character.

 Magasin will open its border towards the sea front to create a continuous flow throughout spreading the cultural vibe into the city, and the city life into the building.